Noise exposure and Hearing Protection Class selection

 Click here to open the eight-hour equivalent calculator.

-It is important to select hearing protection from the correct class, as under protection is unsafe and overprotection is unsafe as well!
-Overprotection causes discomfort and acoustical isolation as well as difficult communication and loss of environmental awareness.
+It is essential to select hearing protection from the correct class, as under-protection is unsafe and over-protection is unsafe as well!
+It is important to Choose The Right Hearing Protection.
+Overprotection causes discomfort and acoustical isolation, as well as difficult communication and loss of environmental awareness.